ThePletch/steam-vr-wheel/README.md

 Inspired by the [steam-vr-wheel](https://github.com/mdovgialo/steam-vr-wheel) library.

+## Dependencies

+This tool is a translation layer between [SteamVR](https://www.steamvr.com/en/) and [VJoy](https://vjoy.en.softonic.com/), and thus relies on both being installed on your computer.
+It is, thus far, tested only on Windows machines running Windows Mixed Reality, but is likely to work on Windows machines running any SteamVR-compatible virtual reality interface.

 ## How to use

 If you want to use one of the prebuilt controller mappings, you can run it via the `map` script in the `bin` directory, like so: `./bin/map <mapping name>`, e.g. `./bin/map wheel`